MarcoDesrouleaux/Azure-Network-Protocols/README.md

 2. You can stop the capture at any time by clicking 'Stop.'
 3. Let's start filtering for ICMP (Internet Control Messaging Protocol) traffic.
 (It's the protocol that ping uses).
 4. We'll test it by pinging the Private IP address of VM2 with Windows PowerShell.
+5. Request on WireShark will also indicate that it's timed out.
 <table>
 <tr>
 <td>